Device identification strings

 In addition to using the preceding IDs to identify devices, the PnP manager uses the following IDs to uniquely identify instances of each device that are installed in a computer:

-Starting with Windows 7, the PnP manager uses the Container ID device identification string to group one or more device nodes (devnodes) that were enumerated from each instance of a physical device installed in a computer.
+The PnP manager uses the Container ID device identification string to group one or more device nodes (devnodes).
+The devnodes are enumerated from each instance of a physical device installed in a computer.

 Each enumerator customizes its device IDs, hardware IDs, and compatible IDs to uniquely identify the devices that it enumerates.
 In addition, each enumerator has its own policy to identify hardware IDs and compatible IDs.
 For more information about hardware ID and compatible ID formats for most of the system buses, see Device Identifier Formats.